liuyugeng/ML-Doctor/README.md

 ## License

 ML-Doctor is freely available for free non-commercial use, and may be redistributed under these conditions.
-For commercial queries, please drop an e-mail at admin[at]mldoctor[dot]io and cc zhang[at]cispa[dot]de.
+For commercial queries, please drop an e-mail at admin@mldoctor.io.
 We will send the detail agreement to you.